busycaesar/LLM-Powered-Resume-Optimizer/README.md

 # LLM-Powered Resume Optimizer

 ## Description
-LLM-Powered ATS Optimizer is a tool designed to enhance job seekers' resumes by ensuring they achieve high Applicant Tracking System (ATS) scores.
-Using Large Language Model (LLM), it analyzes job descriptions, aligns resumes, and recommends relevant projects to highlight specific skills.
-The tool provides a professional summary generator, suggests improvements to boost ATS compatibility, and even crafts tailored cover letters.
-With a focus on maximizing job application effectiveness, LLM-Powered ATS Optimizer helps users present a polished, optimized profile that aligns closely with target job requirements.
+Developed using **LangChain** and **OpenAI**, this tool is designed to enhance job seekers' resumes and increase their Applicant Tracking System (ATS) scores.
+Using a **Large Language Model**, it analyzes job descriptions, aligns resumes, and recommends relevant projects to highlight specific skills.
+The tool also offers a professional summary generator, suggests improvements to boost ATS compatibility, and crafts tailored cover letters.
+With a focus on maximizing job application effectiveness, it helps users present a polished, optimized profile that aligns closely with target job requirements.

 ## Tech Stack
 ![Image Alt](https://skillicons.dev/icons?i=python)